 Clay

 Clay is a design and branding agency based in San Francisco.
-They build strong, modern identities for startups and large companies.
-Their team focuses on clean visuals and user-centered design.
-They create unified brand systems across websites, digital products, and marketing.
+The team builds strong, modern identities for startups and large companies.

 Mission Control